-Shoplifting North Face like a demon, boosting baby formula like an angel
+Shoplifting North Face like a demon, boosting baby formula like an angel: The Blackbird Spyplane Interview with The Kid Mero

-The Kid Mero on being the GORP Similac Robin Hood, his "mad abrupt & weird" split with Desus, and what's next
+The GORP Similac Robin Hood on his "mad abrupt & weird" split with Desus, and what's next

 Welcome to Blackbird Spyplane, your No. 1 electronic-mail life-improver.